 If our radiologist does find an abnormality, we will contact you immediately and schedule a time for you to return for either a diagnostic mammogram and/or an ultrasound.
 This also doesn’t mean that you have breast cancer.
 Often, we need a few more images to confirm that it’s not cancer.

 If your screening mammogram is normal, we electronically share your results with your primary care provider and mail a letter to you.
 Patients who are called back for additional imaging will get the results at the time of the exam, and most often meet with the radiologist to review their results.

-If you have a lump, pain, discharge or another questionable symptom, you will need to see your primary care doctor to determine if you should have a diagnostic mammogram instead of a screening mammogram.
+If you have a lump, pain, discharge or another questionable symptom, please contact your your primary care doctor immediately to determine if you should have a diagnostic mammogram instead of a screening mammogram.